Kakifrucht/HalfminerBot/README.md

   - Floodprotection, limit channel creation
   - Detect if user already has a channel, automatically move user to his channel on join/chat/move
 - Command interface with !
-  - Default command will be !channelcreate, to make channel creation easier
+  - Default command if none supplied is !channelcreate, to make channel creation easier
+- Scheduled tasks
   - Periodically check for inactive users
     - Move them into AFK channel
     - If server is full, kick AFK users to make room
-- Configure address / some aspects
+  - Send current status to API via HTTP PUT